U.S. Deficit by President

 First, the president has no control over the mandatory budget or its deficit.
 That includes Social Security and Medicare benefits.
 These are the two biggest expenses any president has.
 The mandatory budget estimates what these programs will cost.
 The acts of Congress that created the programs also mandate the spending.
 Unless the president can get Congress to remove or change them, he's got to live with that spending.

 Second, the Constitution gave Congress, not the president, the power to control spending.
 The president’s budget is just a starting point.
 Each house of Congress prepares a discretionary spending budget.
 They combine them into the final budget that the president reviews and signs.
-For more, see Budget Process
+If a hitch in the budget process keeps the proposed budget from being signed into law, Congress can choose to keep their agencies running at the current budget levels or it can initiate a government shutdown.
+This shutdown actually happened in 2013.

 Third, each president inherits many of his predecessors' policies.
 For example, every president suffered from lower revenue.
 That's a result of President Reagan's and President Bush's tax cuts.
 Presidents who raise taxes quickly become unpopular.
 As a result, tax cuts rarely disappear.